The Training Cycle

 The first stage in the training cycle is to identify and assess any training needs.
 This stage is extremely important because if you do not address the right issues, or if you do not identify actual training needs, then the training will not achieve what you want it to.
 Delivering training that does not have a clearly identified needs and objectives will not meet the needs of the individuals or the organization.

 After you have determined that there is a legitimate training need, the next step is to state exactly what you want the training to accomplish.
-You do this by writing that specify what the learner should be able to do after the learning event.
+You do this by writing learning objectives that specify what the learner should be able to do after the learning event.

 Stage 2: Design